chef/chef-web-docs/content/environments.md

 An environment can be created in four different ways:

-- Create a Ruby file in the environments sub-directory of the chef-repo and then pushing it to Chef Infra Server
+- Create a Ruby file in the environments sub-directory of the chef-repo and then push it to Chef Infra Server
 - Creating a JSON file directly in the chef-repo and then pushing it to Chef Infra Server
 - Using knife